Selected Spring Semesters Westmont in Jerusalem

 How we roll

 Westmont in Jerusalem believes in cultural immersion.
 That means we like to live simply, travel light, and stay with local families or in family-owned hotels, hostels, pilgrim houses, agricultural communities, and bedouin camps.
 We practice the local dialect, learn the local customs, and use public transport rather than tour buses whenever possible.
 If you are hoping for upscale hotels and hop-on-hop-off tours, WIJ may not be for you.
-But . . if you are passionate to learn, eager for adventure, and ready to leave your comfort zone, if you want to explore the roots of your faith on location if you want to follow in Jesus' footsteps but don't want to neglect people in the Land today, and if you are curious, hard-working, and flexible, we hope you apply!
+But . . if you are passionate to learn, eager for adventure, and ready to leave your comfort zone, if you want to explore the roots of your faith on location if you want to follow in Jesus' footsteps but don't want to neglect people in the Land today, and if you are curious, hard-working, and flexible.

 Live with host families, study Arabic, build friendships, visit refugee camps, take field trips, climb the fortress tomb of Herod the Great, volunteer, worship with local Christians, pray in the Church of the Nativity.